Happy Heart (album)

+Chart performance

 The album made its first appearance on the Top LP's chart in the issue of Billboard magazine dated May 17, 1969, and remained there for 23 weeks, peaking at number nine.
 It also debuted on the Cashbox albums chart in the issue dated May 17, 1969, and remained on the chart for 16 weeks, peaking at number six.
 It entered the UK album chart on July 26, 1969, and reached number 22 over the course of 10 weeks, and the Recording Industry Association of America awarded the album Gold certification on August 20, 1969.

 The title song from the album had been released as a single that March and entered the Easy Listening chart in the issue of Billboard dated April 5, 1969, spending 14 weeks there and two of those weeks at number one.
 The song entered the Billboard Hot 100 one week later and reached number 22 over the course of 11 weeks. number 26 on the Cashbox singles chart during its eleven weeks there.
 In the UK it entered the singles chart for the week of May 10 that year and stayed there for 10 weeks, peaking at number 19.